datalust/seq-tickets/rfcs/1461-system-permission.md

 ### Users

 Administrators will continue to be administrators.
-The Administrator role will gain the `Project` and `System` permissions and lose the `Setup` permission.
+The Administrator role will gain the `Project` and `System` permissions.

 ### API Keys

-API keys with the `Setup` permission will gain the `Project` and `System` permissions and lose the `Setup` permission.
+API keys with the `Setup` permission will gain the `Project` and `System` permissions.

 ## Backwards Compatibility